-Silver Bell Nursery is a completely outdoor program with days spent in the park and green areas in San Francisco.
-By choosing to have an outdoor program the children become awakened to their natural surroundings so that they become more in tune with the rhythms of the earth and thus more in tune with their own natural rhythms.
+Silver Bell Nursery is a completely outdoor forest preschool program with days spent in the parks and green areas in San Francisco.
+By choosing to have an outdoor forest preschool program the children become awakened to their natural surroundings so that they become more in tune with the rhythms of the earth and thus more in tune with their own natural rhythms.
 Children learn through their senses, from things that they can hear, touch, smell, see, and taste and also through their vestibular system (balance) and proprioceptive system (joints and muscles).
 While outdoors they learn through exploration using their bodies and senses.
 The children also learn about the natural world around them through songs, poems, rhymes, stories and movement and are nurtured through these daily activities at school.
 Through oral storytelling, the children develop their imaginations by creating their own inner pictures.
 This also strengthens their listening skills, memory skills and vocabulary.

 During the day we work with the children to teach them how to complete tasks, follow through on directions in order to promote independence and positive self-esteem.
 Providing guidance to the young child through an understanding of their temperament needs.
 We try to have a mixed age group, children 2 1/2 to 5 years of age.
 This age range helps to develop awareness of others who have either mastered or are learning certain skills.
 This striving together helps promote responsibility, compassion and pride within the group.

 When working with children during their foundation years, we see it as our responsibility to encourage and prepare them to embrace the challenges in their lives and give them the confidence to over come them.